0xC0000054/sc4-more-building-styles/README.md

 no matter how many check boxes are actually present.
 This mod patches the game's memory to remove that restriction.

-# WARNING

-This mod is **EXPERIMENTAL**, and the in-game effects are not fully known.
-You should download it for **TESTING PURPOSES ONLY** and not use it in a city/region that you care about.

 ## Adding More Building Styles into SC4

 Adding new style check boxes requires creating a patch that overrides the default